twinysam/INSIDE-ARG/readme.md

 When replacing terminate.html in the URL with a "y" confirmation, we believe that's when the terminal site was effectively terminated, and thus why it can no longer be accessed.

-This still leaves us with:

-	pe^!02un ........ .. .

-Which we don't yet know where it fits or what it means.
+This still leaves us with: `pe^!02un ........ .. .` Which we don't yet know where it fits or what it means.

-As for the JPG file, it can't be decoded as is.
+As for the JPG file, it can't be converted as is.
 There are obfuscated characters which are in place of necessary bits of information.

+---

 ### PS4 cover hidden mystery